friosavila/playingwithstata/drdid/csdid_stata.md

 **`csdid_stats`**

-This is the newest command on this package.
-The purpose of this command is to work like `csdid_estat`, but when you are using a file previosly saved using the option `saverif()`.
+The purpose of this command is to do what `csdid_estat` does, but when you are using a file previosly saved using the option `saverif()`.
 It works pretty much the same as `csdid_estat`, except that you can request analytical standard errors, as well as WildBootstrap standard errors.
 Compared to `csdid_estat`, this may be slower because it reproduces all Standard errors directly from the RIFs.

 ```
 csdid_stats [subcommand], [estore(name) esave(name) replace]